 Mr. Yao served as a Senior Vice President of the Company from June 2009 to January 2016, the Chief Financial Officer (Financial Director) of the Company from April 2010 to December 2022, the Chief Actuary of the Company from October 2012 to March 2021, an Executive Vice President of the Company from January 2016 to April 2023, and a Co-Chief Executive Officer of the Company from July 2020 to April 2023.
-Prior to that, Mr. Yao successively held positions of a Deputy General Manager of the Planning Department, the Deputy Financial Officer and the Assistant President of the Company.
+Prior to that, Mr. Yao successively held positions of a Deputy General Manager of the Product Center, the Deputy Chief Actuary, the General Manager of the Planning Department, the Deputy Financial Officer and the Assistant President of the Company.